themarneilx/Minecraft-modpack-planner/README.md

-# ModCraft -- Collaborative Minecraft Modpack Builder
+# Tree Emporium's Collaborative Minecraft Modpack Builder

 A collaborative web app for planning Minecraft modpacks with friends.
 Search mods from Modrinth, organize by category, track mod status with custom color-coded legends, and save everything to PostgreSQL -- no accounts needed.